 What is malignant narcissism?
 It’s not really a diagnostic term, but we like it because nothing malignant is good for you.
-Narcissism is a character disorder in which a person believes he/she is the most important person on earth.
-This sense of importance and dominance makes the narcissist do everything in his/her power to gain control over others.
+Narcissism is a character disorder in which a person believes they are the most important person on earth.
+This sense of importance and dominance makes the narcissist do everything in their power to gain control over others.
 Narcissism feels malignant because the person is not just selfish or self-involved.
-He/she is hurtful, emotionally destructive, and can be violent as well as emotionally abusive.
+They are hurtful, emotionally destructive, and can be violent as well as emotionally abusive.

 It’s never a good feeling to have a partner or friend shoot down your feelings and opinions.
 Those tactics, however, are effective to keep vulnerable people off balance and fearful.
 People who use gaslighting and ghosting crave attention, drama, and constant victory.
 They may tell you they care about your feelings, but actions speak louder than words, right?

 Malignant narcissism isn’t always easy to spot

 It can be hard to recognize you’re being gaslighted by a malignant narcissist.
 It’s easy to fall into the pattern of believing your gaslighter’s claims.
 Your gaslighter may also use triangulation to tell others what’s wrong with you.
 They try to isolate you.
 It’s important to have people in your life who can confirm the truth about what’s going on.
 Often it takes a long time to get up the courage to escape.
 Malignant narcissism will make you feel like a criminal, and you may feel in real danger.